 By Lisa Frania — / Coffee Talk

 Espresso vs. Drip Coffee

 Walk into any specialty coffee shop, or any coffee shop in Italy, and you'll find tons of espresso-based drinks—including caffe latte, cappuccino, caffe macchiato and caffe americano.
-If all that espresso lingo and the pile of options gets you nerved up, don‘t panic.
+If all that espresso lingo and the pile of options get you nerved up, don't panic.
 You’re one of many coffee lovers that don’t know how espresso is really that different from regular drip coffee.

-Understanding all the hype and learning the main differences between espresso and drip coffee will help you satisfy your coffee cravings and make decisions that are just right for your tastebuds every time.
+Understanding all the hype and learning the main differences between espresso and drip coffee will help you satisfy your coffee cravings and make decisions that are just right for your taste buds every time.

 [Photo Credit: Nathan Dumlao via Unsplash]

 What Is Espresso and How Is It Made?

 Let’s start with two of the main myths surrounding espresso (ess-Press-oh).
 For one, espresso is not a coffee bean.
 Any bean—regardless of what the bag says—is always capable of being an espresso bean.
 Put simply, those beans labeled as “espresso” can also be brewed as regular black coffee.
 Secondly, espresso is not a roasting style either.
 Most “espresso beans” are roasted dark because darker roasted coffee is more porous and more of the bean breaks down during the longer, hotter roasting process.
 That makes extraction easier.